Bristol Museum & Art Gallery is reopening on Tuesday 18 May!

 The maximum number of tickets you can book is six.
 In line with government guidance we cannot accommodate groups larger than six or multi-group bookings.

-We are not taking bookings for school or education visits until 2021.
-Instead, we will be offering an online programme of webinars, assemblies and professional development for teachers.
+We are not taking bookings for school or education visits at the moment.
+Instead, we have an online programme of webinars, assemblies and professional development for teachers.
 Find out more about our online programme.

 If you would like to be kept up to date about our plans to re-open school bookings, please sign up to our teachers’ newsletter.